 • 1.6 credits

-This course will provide employees with the general rigging safety practices, wire rope slings, alloy steel chain, metal mesh slings, synthetic web slings, and natural and synthetic fiber ropes.
-They will learn the general safety practices, inspection requirement, proper storage of equipment limits, proper storage of equipment and hitches and slings.
-Instruction will also include how to identify size, grade, and capacity specifications as well.
+This course will provide employees with general rigging safety practices, wire rope slings, alloy steel chain, metal mesh slings, synthetic web slings, and natural and synthetic fiber ropes.
+They will learn the general safety practices, inspection requirements, proper storage of equipment limits, and proper storage of equipment hitches and slings.
+Instruction will also include how to identify size, grade, and capacity specifications.

 Course Hours: